 The Gyuto Foundation, a Tibetan Buddhist monastery located in Richmond, California, is a charitable non-profit organization dedicated to the preservation of Tibet's living cultural and spiritual heritage.
-The Foundation supports activities dedicated to the preservation and promotion of Tibetan culture through teaching, hosting local University students, interfaith dialogues and cultural programs.
+The Foundation supports activities dedicated to the preservation and promotion of Tibetan culture and through teaching, hosting local University students, interfaith dialogues and cultural programs.

 The Foundation also supports charity programs for the Himalayan children's education and healthcare funds, Tibetan seniors living in the Bay Area and new immigrants.